SophieHYe/dd2482_covid19_course_info/COVID19_COURSE_INFO.md

     });
 ```
 A conventional server setup also have security so it's not possible to cause any harm.
-In firebase this is done by setting up security rules.
-By asigning read and write permissions for each node that is desired to be protected.
+In Firebase this is done by setting up security rules, by assigning read and write permissions for each node that is desired to be protected.

 The security rules can be edited in the online admin portals with a “test playground”.
 Allowing for testing different scenarios.